iragca/pit-predictive-analysis/README.md

 # pit-predictive-analysis

-A short description of the project.
+This performance integrated task is part of our coursework in DS411 Predictive Analytics, which focuses on the field of natural language processing (NLP), sentiment analysis and topic modeling.
+This repository contains the documents, articles and code concerning with this project.

 > [!NOTE]
-> For developers and contributors for this project, please refer to the [contributing guide](CONTRIBUTING.md).
+> For developers and contributors of this project, please refer to the [contributing guide](CONTRIBUTING.md).

 ## Project Organization